fuslab/fusionlab.github.io/content/documentation/pages/1-installation/2-cloud/0-index.md

 ---
-path: 'installation/cloudfoundry/'
+path: 'installation/cloud/'
-title: 'Cloud Foundry'
+title: 'Cloud'
-description: 'Data Flow Cloud Foundry Installation Guide'
+description: 'Anyscale Stack Cloud Installation Guide'
 summary: true
 ---

-# Cloud Foundry
+# Cloud

-This section shows you how to install **Data Flow** on **Cloud Foundry**.
+This section shows you how to install **Anyscale Stack** on **Cloud**.